-Dismantling logistics describes the planned organization of selective deconstruction—from safe disassembly through sorting and haulage to the recycling of the resulting material flows.
+Dismantling logistics describes the planned organization of selective deconstruction – from safe disassembly through sorting and haulage to the recycling of the resulting material flows.
 It combines technology, schedule control, and occupational safety into a structured process that works equally in buildings, industrial plants, tunnels, and rock.
 Particular emphasis is placed on low-emission methods, such as controlled splitting and the cutting of reinforced concrete.
-In practice, this means: tools such as concrete pulverizers or hydraulic wedge splitters are not considered in isolation, but as components of a coordinated logistics chain—including hydraulic power units, material flow, intermediate storage, and disposal.
+In practice, this means: tools such as concrete pulverizers or hydraulic wedge splitters are not considered in isolation, but as components of a coordinated logistics chain – including hydraulic power units, material flow, intermediate storage, and disposal.
+Robust dismantling logistics links engineering, sequencing, and environmental management into an end-to-end system that supports circularity, documentation, and verifiable compliance.

 Tasks and objectives of dismantling logistics